 From about 1811-1840 the Oregon Trail was laid down by traders and fur trappers.
 It could only be traveled by horseback or on foot.
 By the year 1836, the first of the migrant train of wagons was put together.
 It started in Independence, Missouri and traveled a cleared trail that reached to Fort Hall, Idaho.
-Work was done to clear more and more of the trail stretching further West and it eventually reached Willamette Valley, Oregon.
-This is the stretch that became known as the Oregon Trail.
+Work was done to clear more and more of the trail stretching farther West and it eventually reached Willamette Valley, Oregon.
 Improvements on the trail in the form of better roads, ferries, bridges and ‘cutouts’ made the trip both safer and faster each year.
 There were several starting points in Nebraska Territory, Iowa and Missouri.
 These met along the lower part of Plate River Valley which was located near Fort Kearny.

-The many offshoots of the trail and the main trail itself were used by an estimated 400,000 settlers from the 1830s through 1869.
-When the first railroad that ran transcontinental was completed the use of the trail declined.
+The many offshoots of the trail and the main trail itself were used by an estimated 350,000 settlers from the 1830s through 1869.
+When the first railroad was completed, allowing faster and more convenient travel, use of the trail quickly declined.

 Oregon Trail Map

 To view maps and images of the Oregon Trail, see our Oregon Trail Map page

 Articles Featuring The Oregon Trail From History Net Magazines